pareesakd1118/housemate-hunter/README.md

 # Housemate Hunter 🏠

 ## Abstract
 Live in San Fransicso or Denver and looking for a roommate?
 You're in luck!
 Use Housemate Hunter to search for roommates in your city and filter roommates based on preferences.
-Want a roommate with a pet?
-That can easily be found!
-Our application allows you to read bios for each specific person to find the perfect roommate match.
+Want a roommate with a pet, find someone with a similar budget or serach by gender, age and smoker/non-smoker?
+You have come to the right place!
+Our application allows you to filter for any of the aforementioned parameters, as well as see pictures and read bios/important non-negotiables for each specific person to find the perfect roommate match.
 Happy housemate hunting!

 ## Contributors
 [Theo McCray](https://github.com/Virulencies)